shlomif/Nurikabe-Garden/README.txt

 Go to SVN Repositories perspective.
 - Add repository; URL: https://nurikabe-maker.svn.sourceforge.net/svnroot/nurikabe-maker
+- Expand that repository to show trunk, branches etc.
 - Right-click on 'trunk' folder; Checkout
  - as a project in the workspace; project name: NurikabeGarden